Welcome

 -

 Mowder, B.A.
 (2021).
 Chair, Symposium: Parenting Research: Considering the Interdisciplinary Nature of Parenthood.
-Proposal accepted for presentation at APA for August, 2021 annual conference.
+Presentation at APA for August, 2021 annual conference.

 Mowder, B.A. & Krochek, R. (2021).
 Parent Theory, Psychometric Assessment, and Working With Parent Manual (WWPM).
 Proposal accepted at APA as part of the Symposium: Parenting Research: Considering the Interdisciplinary Nature of Parenthood.